LinuxTutorialsUbuntu

 sudo apt-get upgrade

-First, download the Vmware Workstation 14 Pro bundle package here.
+First, download the Vmware Workstation 14 Pro bundle package from the official page.

 Accept the End User License Agreement: